TERÅ beads is an end-to-end DEL*-based platform

 During the synthesis of the therapeutic RNA molecules, we also create DNA barcodes on each bead that record the pattern of these RNA modifications, making them accessible to high throughput sequencing.

-To synthesize these molecules in a a cost-effective manner, we subject millions of beads to a split-pool process.
+To synthesize these molecules in a cost-effective manner, we subject millions of beads to a split-pool process.

 ball ball ball ball ball ball